assem-ch/assem-ch/README.md

 - Ride hailing
 - Search and Arabic NLP

-The stack I prefer to work with:
-- Backend: Django,  FastAPI, Node.js
+The stack I prefer to work with: Django,  FastAPI, Node.js
-- Web: ReactJS
-- Mobile: React-Native